• Features

 Omnisend’s form builder creates popups, embedded forms, flyouts, and landing pages from the same interface.
 You’ll find templates for email collection, SMS capture, cart abandonment prevention, and product recommendations.

-• Wheel of Fortune gamified popups — Visitors spin for discounts and are rewarded for participation, such as in this example:
+• Wheel of Fortune gamified popups: Visitors spin for discounts and receive rewards, such as in this example:

 How to add Shopify popup: Spin the wheel popup